 There are so many items that you can include on your board.
 Here are a few items that would go well that I didn’t include!
 But I wanted to share, incase they are your favorites and you might want them on your board.
 Think: cheeses, meat substitutes and nuts.

 I think it is important to have 2-3 dips available on your board.
-Whether it is a hummus, other dip or cheese ball!
+Whether it is a hummus, other dip like this Thai Salad Dressing or cheese ball!
 We created a simple cheese ball recipe that we included on our board.

 The dips, spread and cheese balls can actually be prepared ahead of time.
 Prep these things the day before to save time.

 Making a vegan charcuterie?
 Use your favorite vegan cheese type items to make dips.

 If you are looking for an easy, yet delicious recipe to add to your charcuterie board, this cheeseball is for you!
 Just keep scrolling!